cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.2.7 =
+We forgot to apply the fix from version 7.2.6 to all plugin pages.
+Should be fixed now.

+= 7.2.6 =
+The Get Elite notice is dismissable logic did not work, this has been fixed now.

+= 7.2.5 =
+It is now possible to remove the item_group_id field mappings again

+= 7.2.4 =
+Added the InitiateCheckout event for the Facebook pixel Fixed a structured data pricing bug.
+When prices were inserted in WooCommerce excluding tax but shown on the website including tax the structured data price was wrong.
+This has been fixed now.

+= 7.2.3 =
+Added the variation product ID's to the Facebook pixel events on category and search pages

+= 7.2.2 =
+Added the Facebook pixel AddToCart event.
+This event was already triggered when users hit the Add To Cart button but is now also added when users are in the cart itself
+Made sure that when product variations are added to the cart it add's the product ID of the variation itself to the Facebook pixel event instead of its parent variable product ID

+= 7.2.1 =
+Fixed a bug: The Facebook pixel ID on the cart page showed a PHP error.
+Issue has been solved now.

+= 7.2.0 =
+Improved front-end performance for structured data feature

+= 7.1.9 =
+Added the Facebook pixel purchase event
+Added the Facebook pixel search event
+Added the Facebook pixel category event

+= 7.1.8 =
+* Solved a PHP notice in the error logs for feed configurations that missed the cron setting

+= 7.1.7 =
+Added some code to also remove the VC shortcodes for raw HTML in the description and short description attributes

+= 7.1.6 =
+Fixed a bug: regaular and sale gross price attributes sometimes did add VAT to the prices.
+This has been fixed now.

+= 7.1.5 =
+Fixed a bug: when WooCommerce categories have the exact same name the Google category taxonomy mapping showed only one mapping in the UI.
+This hasbeen fixed.

+= 7.1.4 =
+Fixed a bug: when a minimum shipping fee was set and one used the Germanized for WooCommerce plugin product prices higher than 100 never got free shipping.
+This has been fixed.

+= 7.1.3 =
+Changed encoding for UTM terms in the deeplinks for Google's DRM feeds as it broke the CSV file.

+= 7.1.2 =
+Minor fix for PHP notice when users added custom attributes without values.
+Notice in the logs is gone now.

+= 7.1.1 =
+Another fix for the Dokan Multi-vendor plugin

+= 7.1.0 =
+Fixed support for the Dokan Multi-vendor plugin
+Fixed some PHP warnings that showed in the error logs when a parent variable product had no attributes configured

+= 7.0.9 =
+Added support for creation of find & replace rules Removed XML support for Bol.com feeds

+= 7.0.8 =
+Added support for the Perfect Woocommerce Brands plugin

+= 7.0.7 =
+Some Germanized for WooCommerce fields didn't work anymore because of a change in attribute naming.
+This has been fixed.

+= 7.0.6 =
+Increased performance and speed of processing product feeds Increased performance of field mapping page

+= 7.0.5 =
+Added support for the official WooCommerce Composite Products (https://woocommerce.com/products/composite-products/)

+= 7.0.4 =
+Added support for Czech characters in custom field names

+= 7.0.3 =
+Added query logging as some users reported duplicate products in their feed

+= 7.0.2 =
+Solved a bug: when all product feed had a stopped status the manual refresh of product feeds did not start.
+This has been fixed.
+Latest update of WPML / WCML caused manually entered currencies not to show in feeds anymore.
+Made our plugin compatible again.

+= 7.0.1 =
+Removed space between prefix and link attribute so users can add trackingcode before the landingpage URL

+= 7.0.0 =
+Added the category path short (without Home) attribute

 = 6.9.9 =
 Fixed a case-sensitive issue for product tag rules